mturja-vf-ic-bd/HCPTaskfMRI/README.md

 Goal of this project is to test different neural network architecture to classify HCP task fMRI data.

 ### Dataset
-The dataset comprises functional magnetic resonance imaging (fMRI) data pertaining to tasks for 1042 subjects, encompassing 7 distinct tasks.
+The dataset comprises task fMRI data for 1042 subjects, encompassing 7 distinct tasks.
 Each task comprises multiple sub-tasks, totaling 21 sub-tasks across all tasks.

 * EMOTION
 * GAMBLING